 In the midst of Golden Era songs and routines such as “Blue Skies,” “Mandy,” and “The Best Things Happen While You’re Dancing,” this number seems dropped out of a much later era, at least until Vera-Ellen enters in a vibrant pink dress and livens things up with some fancy taps.
-While it seems oddly prophetic for the time, the contemporary dance movement was becoming increasingly popular in the mid-1950s.
+While the song sounds oddly prophetic for the time, the contemporary dance movement was becoming increasingly popular in the mid-1950s.
 This number brilliantly pokes fun at the new style while exemplifying the joy and beauty of the old ways.

 ‘Chaps’ Who Choreographed